 Watch the Universal Dancers for Learning as they sing and dance their way to showing how UDL can work in your classroom.

 Universal Design for Learning is all about flexibility and giving teachers and students lots of options.
 The more on ramps there are to a highway, the more likely everyone will be able to use it.
-The same is true with UDL – more options for teaching and learning makes your curriculum accessible to all of your students.
+The same is true with UDL – more options for teaching and learning makes your curriculum accessible to all students.
+While UDL is crucial for students with disabilities, it is also beneficial students without disabilities.

 The three key principles of UDL are to provide: